magnetikonline/linux-microsoft-ie-virtual-machines/README.md

 - Use the resulting `IE11 - Win10.ova` with VirtualBox.
 - Recommended 1024MB RAM minimum.
 - After install you will need to [activate the trial](#activating-images) to gain a full 90 days usage period, after which you may be able to [rearm the image](#rearming-images).
-- **Note:** The currently available Windows 10/IE11 image has [expired and raised as a bug with Microsoft](https://connect.microsoft.com/IE/feedback/details/1326730/problem-with-windows-10-on-windows-7-virtual-box).
-As noted, setting your system date **before** April 15th, 2015 will allow this expired image to boot.

 ### MS Edge - Windows 10 Stable (13.10586)